AkariiinMKII/Scoop4kariiin/README.md

 > Missing files, please re-add Scoop4kariiin bucket and re-install this app.
 > ```
 >
-> To solve this error, please add the bucket to your machine first.
+> Please add the bucket to your device before installing.

 ## How do I contribute new manifests?